Troubleshoot Active Directory SSO

 - On the client computer, go to the relevant directory:

-- C:\Program Files\WatchGuard\WatchGuard Authentication Client\
+- For 32-bit systems: C:\Program Files\WatchGuard\WatchGuard Authentication Client\

-- C:\Program Files (x86)\WatchGuard\WatchGuard Authentication Client\
+- For 64-bit systems: C:\Program Files (x86)\WatchGuard\WatchGuard Authentication Client\

-- Copy these files to your desktop:
+- Locate and copy these files to your desktop:

 - wgssoclient_logfile.log